 Food: The price of one meal can range anywhere from $3 to $10.

-Skiing in Pakistan is unlike hitting the slopes in Europe or North America.
-There are no dedicated ski patrols, avalanche warnings are minimal, and in military-controlled areas like Rattu, extra restrictions apply.
-It’s crucial to check weather conditions beforehand, as heavy snowfall can cut off access for days.
+Skiing in Pakistan is very different from skiing in Europe or North America.
+There are no dedicated ski patrols, avalanche information is limited, and in places like Rattu, military restrictions add another layer of unpredictability.

 Is Skiing in Pakistan for You?